parevalo/workflow/README.md

 * 10 - Forest to all others
 * 11 - Pastures to regrowth
 * 12 - All others (except forest and pastures) to regrowth
-* 13 - ALL CLASSES to unclassified
+* 13 - ALL CLASSES (except forest) to unclassified
 * 14 - Loss of regrowth (regrowth to all other classes except to forest)
 * 15 - True NoData